Top of main content

 Save or invest?
 Invest or save?
 It's easy to end up going around in circles when trying to decide on the best way to grow your money.

-Working out what's best for you can be a challenge, and as a Jersey, Guernsey or Isle of Man resident there are a range of different options available.
-If you're trying to decide the best way to grow and protect your wealth, this guide can help you work out what's right for your needs – spoiler alert – it's often a combination of both saving and investing.
+As a Jersey, Guernsey or Isle of Man resident, you have a range of different options, but working out what's best for you can be a challenge.
+If you're trying to decide the best way to grow and protect your wealth, this guide can help you work out what's right for your needs.
+Spoiler alert – it's often a combination of both saving and investing.

 Why save?

-Setting aside some of your money for the future is key to achieving your goals, be it a once-in-a-lifetime trip, or luxury car, saving is often the best way to achieve them.
+Setting aside some of your money for the future is key to achieving your goals.

 You can add to your savings in one-off or regular payments.
-And if you use an easy-access account, you can get back what you put in – plus the interest you've earned – whenever you want it.
-And with a range of savings accounts available in the islands, it's well worth finding out what offers the best interest rates for cash you're getting ready to splash.
+There's a range of savings accounts available in the islands, so it's well worth finding out what offers the best interest rates.

 Aside from accessibility, perhaps the biggest benefit of having a savings account is that it's safe.
 Each island in the Channel Islands and Isle of Man has its own depositor compensation scheme which offers protection for eligible deposits, up to set limits.